Knee Replacement Recovery Week by Week: What to Expect (0–12 Weeks)

 Need a recovery plan tailored to you?

-Disclaimer: This is general guidance.
+Disclaimer: Educational information only; not a substitute for medical advice.
 Your timeline and activity progression will be personalized by your surgical team.